 Renewed demand for tires led to a rise in prices for natural rubber in the year under review.
 The average price of natural rubber TSR 20 was up 27% year-on-year on a US dollar basis, for example.

 Crude oil is the most important basic building block for syntheticrubber input materials such as butadiene and styrene as well as for carbon black, various other chemicals, and plastics.
 The price of crude oil continued the upward trend seen in the second half of the previous year in 2021.
 Due to rising demand and only an incremental increase in production levels, the annual average price of Brent crude oil increased by 66% year-on-year on a US dollar basis.

 The rise in the price of crude oil as well as increasing demand led to significant price increases for various input materials for synthetic rubber in 2021.
 Annual average prices for butadiene and styrene, for example, increased by 46% and 58%, respectively, on a US dollar basis.

 Various plastic granules, known as resins, also saw a noticeable increase in 2021 as a result of the rise in the price of crude oil.
 Resins, as technical thermoplastics, are required by Continental and our suppliers, in particular for the manufacture of housing parts in the Automotive Technologies group sector and various other plastic parts in the ContiTech business area.
 On a US dollar basis, prices for resins rose by around 50% on average in 2021.

-Continental uses various types of natural rubber and synthetic rubber for the production of tires and industrial rubber products in the Rubber Group.
+Continental uses natural and synthetic rubber in large quantities for the manufacture of tires and industrial rubber products.
 It also uses relatively large quantities of carbon black as a filler material and of steel cord and nylon cord as structural materials.
-Due to the large quantities and direct purchasing of raw materials, their price development has a significant influence on the earnings of the Rubber Group, particularly the Tire division.
+Due to the high volumes and direct purchasing of raw materials, their price development has a significant influence on the earnings of the Rubber Technologies group sector, particularly the Tires business area.